cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 ## cloudify.gcp.nodes.Network
 **Derived From:** [cloudify.nodes.Network]({{< relref "blueprints/built-in-types.md" >}})

 A GCP Network.
 This supports either auto-assigned or manual subnets.
 Legacy networks are not supported.
-See the GCP Manager and Networks section below if you plan to run a cloudify manager on GCP.
+See the GCP Manager and Networks section below if you plan to run Cloudify Manager on GCP.